ioef/ezrknn-toolkit2/README.md

 This repo tries to make RKNN Toolkit 2 install easier and more organised.
 RKNN Toolkit is the software used for testing and using the NPU inside Rockchip's chips like the RK3588 found in the Orange Pi 5 and Radxa Rock 5.
 This repo installs easily the utilities for running AI with the NPU on the boards, it does not install the Android utilities, simulator, server...

+Main repo is https://github.com/Pelochus/ezrknpu where you can find more instructions, documentation... for general use.

 ## Requirements
 Keep in mind this repo is focused for:
 - Only installing what's needed for Linux and running on the SBCs, not the simulator, server and other tools.